Jack Doohan: 2022: Maiden victories

-2023
+2023: Third in championship

 Doohan partook in the 2022 post-season test, remaining with Virtuosi.
 Soon after, he was confirmed to continuing his relationship with the British outfit for the 2023 campaign, alongside Amaury Cordeel.

 Doohan driving for Invicta Virtuosi Racing during the 2023 Spielberg Formula 2 round.

-Doohan had a terrible opening round in Bahrain, a poor qualifying in P17 would not reward him with any points.
+Doohan had a terrible opening round in Bahrain, a poor qualifying in 17th would not reward him with any points.
 The Australian was back on form in Jeddah, qualifying P4 and securing his first points of the season with seventh in the sprint race.
 In the feature race, Doohan made the most of mistakes from the leaders, and secured a second placed podium.
-In his Australia home race, an late red flag saw Doohan down in 15th for qualifying, having topped practice.
+In his Australia home race, a late red flag saw Doohan down in 15th for qualifying, having topped practice.
 He had a disappointing sprint race after being spun out by Juan Manuel Correa, but achieved eighth place in the feature race although more points was inevitable without an early safety car.
 The Australian had another disheartening weekend in Baku, an incident in the sprint and P16 in the feature race summarised another point-less weekend.

 In Monaco, Doohan qualified in fourth and his sprint race was rather uneventful, ending in sixth place.
 In the feature race, he was running in fourth and set for a big haul of points until he crashed mid-race at Massenet corner.
-Barcelona saw Doohan back in the top 3 for qualifying.
+Barcelona saw Doohan back in the top-three for qualifying.
 He would claim fifth place in the sprint race, but fell back in the feature race for sixth place.
 In Austria, Doohan qualified in fifth.
 A trip through the gravel ruined his chances of a good result, though he would fight back to seventh place.
 In the feature race, Doohan improved his place during the start to third, later passing Théo Pourchaire and was set for second place until a late safety car, where alternate strategy runners Richard Verschoor and Ayumu Iwasa passed him, dropping to fourth place.
 In Silverstone, Doohan secured fourth in qualifying.
 During the sprint race, he charged up the order whilst having a tense battle with Oliver Bearman.
 The Australian won out the fight, claiming third and his first podium since the second round.
 He had a solid feature race, finishing fourth during a hectic race.